Community Health: Shared Community Health Needs Assessment

 Learning what communities need for better health.

-In 2021, a keen focus was placed on racial and health equity in CHNA data collection and analysis.
+In 2021 and 2024, a keen focus was placed on racial and health equity in CHNA data collection and analysis.
 A redesigned community health survey directly addressed racism and discrimination as key determinants of health.

-The full 2021 report, as well as information about the CHNA process, components, and purpose, can be found on Health Compass Milwaukee.
+The full 2024 Milwaukee County CHNA report, both digital and PDF, as well as information about the CHNA process, components, and purpose, can be found on Health Compass Milwaukee.

 Health Compass Milwaukee

 Health Compass Milwaukee provides a one-stop resource for trusted, comprehensive health-related data about Milwaukee County residents and communities.
-You’ll find up to date demographic, health, and determinants data as well as proven, data-driven strategies to improve health.
-Health Compass Milwaukee is sponsored by the MHCP health systems members, Advocate Aurora Health, Ascension Wisconsin, Children’s Wisconsin and Froedtert & the Medical College.
+You’ll find up-to-date demographic, health, and determinants data as well as proven, data-driven strategies to improve health.
+Health Compass Milwaukee is sponsored by the MHCP health systems members, Aurora Health Care, Ascension Wisconsin, Children’s Wisconsin and Froedtert Health.